-However, do keep in mind that that there’s a 2% to 3% fee on foreign transactions so you won’t really want to use this card actively while outside of the US.
+However, do keep in mind that there’s a 2% to 3% fee on foreign transactions, so you won’t really want to use this card while outside of the US actively.
 This makes it more appealing for frequent domestic travelers in particular.

 Getting a credit card with bad credit doesn’t have to be impossible.
 In the past, consumers would apply only to get rejected all the time.
-Now there is more than enough information available on the Web to figure out which credit cards you can get.
+There is more than enough information on the Web to figure out which credit cards you can get.

 However, this is new information for many bad credit borrowers.
-If you are one of them there are likely some questions you have still.
-We’ll try our best to answer them below but if you are still wondering something once you’re done reading, feel free to ask anything in the comments.
+If you are one of them, there are likely some questions you still have.
+We’ll try our best to answer them below, but if you are still wondering something once you’re done reading, please ask anything in the comments.

 Which bad credit cards have signup bonuses?

-There are some credit cards that bad credit applicants can qualify for, which also come with some sort of reward for signing up.
-We covered one example in our list, the US Bank SKYPASS VISA secured card
+Some credit cards that people with bad credit can qualify for, which also come with a reward for signing up.
+We covered one example in our list, US Bank SKYPASS Visa Secured Card.

-How do you upgrade from a secured to unsecured card?
+How do you upgrade from a secured to an unsecured card?

 Not all credit cards let you go from secured to unsecured.
 You have to keep this in mind and decide which card to get based on this fact.
-If you don’t opt for a credit card that graduates from secured to unsecured, then you will eventually be carrying dead weight.
-At least when you can convert the card, you don’t have to close the account (note: doing so hurts your FICO score!) and you can still get your security funds back.
+At least when you can convert the card, you don’t have to close the account (note: doing so hurts your FICO score!), and you can still get your security funds back.

-Many cards will let you have a credit limit increase after you pay on your balance on time every single month for a set time frame.
-Once your limit is increased you will suddenly have part of your card unsecured because it won’t have 100% collateral anymore.
+Many cards will let you have a credit limit increase after paying your balance on time every single month for a set time frame.
+Once your limit is increased, you will suddenly have part of your card unsecured because it won’t have 100% collateral anymore.

 What credit score is needed for an unsecured card?

 Well, there isn’t a specific score range your credit rating needs to fall within to get an unsecured card.
-There are just very few cards that don’t require a deposit, and that also report as unsecured to the credit bureaus.
+There are just very few cards that don’t require a deposit and report as unsecured to the credit bureaus.
 These are better for building your FICO score, and it’s always great not needing collateral, but they typically come with higher interest and more fees.

 A secured card and an unsecured card are fundamentally the same on many levels.
-Both feature APR rates (interest premiums), they often come with annual fees, balance transfer charges, and maybe even foreign transactions charges.
+Both feature APR rates (interest premiums).
+They often come with annual fees, balance transfer charges, and maybe even foreign transaction charges.
 But where the two differ is in how they affect your FICO score!

-It’s simple: any negative credit actions will have a bad affect on your credit score no matter what.
+Any negative credit actions will have a bad effect on your credit score no matter what.
 The damage done could be immense, depending on the situation at hand.
-Yet, if it’s a secured card your positive borrowing behavior will have less of an impact — while anything bad can still shoot your FICO score down more.
+Yet, if it’s a secured card, your positive borrowing behavior will have less of an impact — while anything bad can still shoot your FICO score down more.

 Therefore, it’s best to have an unsecured card as it holds the most weight on your credit report.
-They do require a higher credit score, in general, but there are still a few unsecured cards out there for those with ‘bad credit’ FICO scores.
+In general, they require a higher credit score, but there are still a few unsecured cards out there for those with ‘bad credit’ FICO scores.